zhengxyun/PKU-DyMVHumans/README.md

 **Note that by downloading the datasets, you acknowledge that you have read the agreement, understand it, and agree to be bound by them**:

-> 1. The DyMulHumans dataset is made available only for non-commercial research purposes.
+> 1. The PKU-DyMVHumans dataset is made available only for non-commercial research purposes.
 Any other use, in particular any use for commercial purposes, is prohibited.
 >
 > 2. You agree not to further copy, publish or distribute any portion of the dataset.
 >